 So if there are any industry specific websites and forums that you feel are relevant to your business, and that you think people would be likely to visit were they interested in your services, then you should advertise on them.
 Use the Adwords Display Planner to help you to find websites that will carry Google Display Network ads that are similar to sites you would ideally like to appear on.

-This is the most common targeting type, since it utilises the keywords related to the products and services you offer.
-You will firstly need to create a keyword list and Google will optimise your display ads to appear on sites related to the keywords you’ve provided.
+This is the most common targeting type, since it utilizes the keywords related to the products and services you offer.
+You will firstly need to create a keyword list and Google will optimize your display ads to appear on sites related to the keywords you’ve provided.

 Instead of conjuring up likely search queries like you would do for a search network campaign, you should be writing a list of 5-20 words or short phrases that are very closely related to the subject of your Ads.